 Attractions include Junibacken, a children’s museum based on the story of Astrid Lindgren’s Pippi Longstocking.
 Kids will love riding the Story Train through a magical fairytale world, while the restaurant offers lovely views so everyone should be happy.

-Across the street from Gröna Lund is Skansen – a popular open-air museum, complete with old-style Swedish houses, Nordic animals, a children’s zoo and an aquarium.
+Across the street from Gröna Lund amusement park is Skansen – a popular open-air museum, complete with old-style Swedish houses, Nordic animals, a children’s zoo and an aquarium.
 Again, it will be hard to drag the children away, but try the temptation of a playground on the corner of Gotlandsgatan and Bjurholmsgatan.

 Away from Djurgården, families with older children will love the Ericsson Globe, the world’s largest spherical building.
 From the apex – 130 metres above sea level – visitors are rewarded with a fantastic view of the city.